fkj/word-counter/README.md

 ```
 docker save -o word-counter-docker-image.tar word-counter
 ```
-This image can then be loaded using the instructions above (even if it is first compressed using e.g. gzip).
+You can then load the image using the instructions above (even if it is first compressed using e.g. gzip).

 ## Compilation
 The program is implemented in Haskell.